sheenachu/PBT/README.txt

 Project set up instructions:

-    Use the VM image in the flashdrive.
+    Use the VM image saved in the flashdrive.
 Otherwise, this should be sufficient:

     As described at http://askubuntu.com/questions/666933/how-to-install-python3-django-in-14-04,